 Fort Collins is dedicated to traffic safety awareness.
 The city analyzes accident locations, publishes crash statistics, and has signed on to the Colorado Department of Transportation’s (CDOT) Moving Toward Zero Deaths initiative.
 Despite these safety initiatives, distracted and reckless drivers continue to plague the city’s streets.
 While Fort Collins is safer than many cities, tragic accidents continue to occur.
 Accidents that involve a semi truck often result in serious injuries, or even death, to those involved.

 Semi trucks can weigh over 26,000 pounds; when they collide with a private passenger vehicle, their weight and speed intensify the impact.
 The force of a big truck can twist and crush a smaller vehicle, leaving the occupants with little chance of survival.
 Victims of underride accidents, jackknife crashes, or other serious truck collisions who are able to recover compensation often must still deal with catastrophic injuries, a lifetime of pain, costly medical treatment, disabilities, and financial losses.

 At the Tenge Law Firm, LLC, we believe that individuals who cause an injury should be held responsible.
 Our firm understands the nuances of personal injury law, and how to deal with insurance companies.
 We rely on our significant experience litigating personal injury lawsuits in Colorado, as well as our firm’s extensive resources, to manage any complications and resolve difficult cases.
 Let us fight for the best possible result in your case while you focus on recovering from your injuries.

 At the Tenge Law Firm, LLC, our experienced attorneys have resolved many complex Colorado truck accident cases.
 We’ve negotiated settlements for our clients when possible, but we have also taken cases to trial when necessary.
-Each truck accident case is unique, with different circumstances and liability issues.
+Each case is unique, with different circumstances and liability issues.
 While we cannot guarantee a positive result in any one case, our prior case results are representative of our hard work:

 $1,050,000: A truck driver rear-ended our client’s car.
 The impact caused serious back injuries that required surgical intervention.
 Our client’s continuing disabilities decreased his work capacity.
 We settled for the negligent driver’s policy limits.